akiradeveloper/dm-writeboost/README.md

 Log-structured Caching for Linux

 ## What's new
+* Merged in Joe's tree https://github.com/jthornber/linux-2.6 and maintained in the tree.
+  For testing, please use linux-2.6.config in this repo.
 * bumped up the version to 0.9. it's close to release
 * dm-writeboost is now able to run on >= v3.14
 * I received Japanese OSS Encouragement award by developing dm-writeboost.
 Thanks